Networking and TCP/IP

 However, if we both, using our respective wired connected computers, searched Google for what's my IP address, we will see that we share the same public IP address, which will be something like 128.163.8.25.
 That is a public IP address because it does not fall within the ranges listed above.

-Let's say I also have a laptop in my office, and that it has a wireless connection.
-When I check with ip a, I find that the laptop had the IP address 10.47.34.150/16.
+Let's say I switch my network connection to the campus's wifi network.
+When I check with ip a, I find that the computer now has the IP address 10.47.34.150/16.
 You can see there's a different pattern with this IP address.
-The reason it has a different pattern is because this laptop is on an different subnet even though it's physically sitting next to the wired computer.
+The reason it has a different pattern is because this laptop is on an different subnet.
 This wireless subnet was configured to allow more hosts to connect to it since it must allow for more devices (i.e., laptops, phones, etc).
 When I searched Google for my IP address from this laptop, it reports 128.163.238.148, indicating that UK owns a range of public IP address spaces.

 Here's kind of visual diagram of what this network looks like: